-4. Should the Government review non-UN sanctions regimes after a fixed period as well as in response to political developments?
+4. Review of non-UN sanctions regimes after a fixed period as well as in response to political developments

 We agree that the Government should subject non UN sanction regimes to an internal review.
 Reviews of individual designations or of the entire regime should occur regularly, to ensure that the basis of the sanction is still valid.
 They should occur at least annually and within 3 months of a change in political circumstances which might affect their applicability.